OUGenomics/Bioinformatics-ARET-July2018/Section-3/readme.md

 docker run -t -i -v c:/docker_data/data/:/data bwawrik/qiime:latest
 ```

 You will need a few other filed.
 First, you need a barcodes file.
 This file contains unique tags that can be added to the sequences in a file.
 That way we can catenate multiple files later (each tagged with a different barcode) and analyze them together.
 The add_tag.pl script is a little perl magic that actually does the tagging.
-Lastly, you'll need a quime configureation file call qiime_default.par.
+Lastly, you'll need a Qiime configuration file call qiime_default.par.

 ```sh
 cd /data